lingeringwillx/StructIO/README.md

 Converts *string* into a bytes object.

-**unpack_cstr(b, start=0)**
+**unpack_cstr(b, start=0, ret_end=False)**

 Convert bytes object *b* into a string up to the null termination.
 If *start* is specified, then the bytes object will be converted starting from position *start*.
+If *ret_end* is True, then a tuple is returned containing both the value and the end position of the type.

 **pack_cstr(string)**

 Converts *string* into a bytes object representing a null-terminated string.

-**unpack_pstr(b, numbytes, endian=None, start=0)**
+**unpack_pstr(b, numbytes, endian=None, start=0, ret_end=False)**

 Converts bytes object *b* into a Pascal string. *numbytes* is used to specify how many bytes are used for the string's length in the object.
 The endian of the length of the string is specified with the *endian* argument. *b* will only be converted up to the length specified in the bytes object.
 If *start* is specified, then the bytes object will be converted starting from position *start*.
+If *ret_end* is True, then a tuple is returned containing both the value and the end position of the type.

 **pack_pstr(string, numbytes, endian=None)**

 Converts *string* into a bytes object in the Pascal string format. *numbytes* is used to specify how many bytes are used for the string's length.
 The endian of the length of the string is specified with the *endian* argument.

-**unpack_7bint(b, start=0)**
+**unpack_7bint(b, start=0, ret_end=False)**

 Converts bytes representing a 7 bit integer (Variable Length Quantity) into an integer.
 If *start* is specified, then the bytes object will be converted starting from position *start*.
+If *ret_end* is True, then a tuple is returned containing both the value and the end position of the type.

 **pack_7bint(number)**